All topics

 Immunization

 There are two types of typhoid vaccines, one is administered as an injection while the other is administered orally.
 The efficacy of the vaccines is approximately 50%.
-Vaccines are recommended for most people 2 years and older traveling to countries where the risk of transmission is considered high.
-It may also be considered for those traveling to countries where there is a risk of transmission based on individual risk factors (e.g., children, close contact with the local population, travel to areas that are "off the beaten path" where sanitation is poor, extended stay).
-Re-immunization is recommended for those at repeated or continuous risk of exposure to typhoid fever every 3 or 7 years, depending on the type of vaccine.
+Vaccines are recommended for most people 2 years and older travelling to countries where the risk of transmission is considered high.
+It may also be considered for those travelling to countries where there is a risk of transmission based on individual risk factors (e.g., children, close contact with the local population, travel outside tourist areas with poor sanitation, or extended stay).
+Revaccination is recommended for those at repeated or continuous risk of exposure to typhoid fever every 3 or 7 years, depending on the type of vaccine.

 For more information: